jklymak/Phy426/docs/LabProject/index.md

 title: Laboratory Project
 ---

-This will be updated, but here is how the project was described last time I taught the course:

 ## Goal

 The goal of this project is to get you into the lab and learning some